heindsight/lineno.vim/README.md

    `'relativenumber'` both set)

 Use `:SwitchLineNoMode` to cycle between the modes listed above.
-You may want to define a mapping for this command in your `~/.vimrc`:
+You may want to define a mapping for this command in your `~/.vimrc`.
+Eg:

 ```vim
    nmap <silent><F2> :SwitchLineNoMode<CR>